openshift-labs/learn-katacoda/servicemesh/5-advanced-routerules/1useragent-routing.md

 Alternatively you can try a `Firefox` user-agent with `curl -A Firefox http://customer-tutorial.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com`{{execute T1}}

-You can describe the routerule to see its configuration: `istioctl get routerule recommendation-safari -o yaml -n tutorial`{{execute T1}}
+You can describe the routerule to see its configuration: `istioctl get virtualservice recommendation -o yaml -n tutorial`{{execute T1}}

 ## Remove 'Safari' rule.

-To remove the User-Agent behavior, simply delete this `routerule` by executing `istioctl delete routerule recommendation-safari -n tutorial`{{execute T1}}
+To remove the User-Agent behavior, simply delete this `routerule` by executing `istioctl delete virtualservice recommendation -n tutorial`{{execute T1}}

 To check if you have all requests using `v1`, try the microservice several times by typing `curl http://customer-tutorial.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com`{{execute T1}}